 - Accelerating HIV vaccine R&D.

 - Extending information campaigns on the benefits of schooling.

 - Increasing borehole and public hand pump intervention.

 Every dollar spent on reducing CO2 emissions is one dollar less for one of these worthy projects.

 Therefore, the most effective and efficient overarching way to combat the problems caused by poverty is to ensure a foundation for economic growth, which means capitalism, the rule of law, low taxes, low corruption, security of property, and the freedom to associate and do business.
 As thoroughly documented by the Heritage Foundation Index of Economic Freedom, those countries that embark on a journey of capitalism end up eliminating the ails of poverty.

 The leftists love to use climate change to virtue-signal that they care about the poor, but if they truly cared, they would not be promoting socialism and draconian emissions reduction regulations.
-They would be pushing capitalism.We value your comments!
-Please weigh in on our comment section below.
+They would be pushing capitalism.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com